 Culinary grades are from Nibancha (or second harvest) tea leaves, still providing beautiful color and rich, distinctive robust flavor to blended preparations (like lattes and smoothies) and recipes.

 Ingredient grade matcha is from later harvest tea leaves, with a more yellow color and pronounced green tea bitter flavor.
 It is the most affordable grade, and is best used as an ingredient in food production or supplements.

+As our grade designations are guidelines we've established to highlight the different use cases, we understand that preferences vary from person to person — that's worth celebrating as well!
 It is entirely up to your personal preference which grade of matcha you use for your own enjoyment (plenty of folks use culinary matcha for tea, while others won’t even bake cookies with anything less than ceremonial).
-Our grade designations are simply guidelines for what we think works best for each use case.